DrDanL/drdanl.github.io/index-app-public/README.md

 # InDEx App - Public Release (v1.0.0)

 InDEx is a software package for reporting and monitoring alcohol consumption via a smartphone application.
-Consumption of alcohol is self-reported by the user, and the app provides a visual representation of drinking behaviour and offers feedback on consumption levels compared to the general population.
-The app was developed by [Dr Daniel Leightley](https://www.leightley.com) of the [King's Centre for Military Health Research](https://www.kcl.ac.uk/kcmhr/index.aspx).
+Consumption of alcohol is self-reported by the user, with the app providing a visual representation of drinking behaviour and consumption levels compared to the general population.
+The app was developed by [Dr Daniel Leightley](https://www.leightley.com) of the [King's Centre for Military Health Research](https://www.kcl.ac.uk/kcmhr/index.aspx) funded by a [Medical Research Council](https://www.mrc.ac.uk/) Grant led by [Dr Laura Goodwin](https://www.liverpool.ac.uk/psychology-health-and-society/staff/laura-goodwin/) and [Professor Nicola Fear](https://kclpure.kcl.ac.uk/portal/nicola.t.fear.html).

 ## Table of Contents